tmobile/magentaA11y/_checklist-native/alert.md

 ## Native Element

-- Modal dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks, usually appearing over an existing screen
+- Alerts/Modals inform users about a critical or time sensitive information, usually appearing over an existing screen
 - Use native alerts when at all possible vs a custom element, as it will handle expected behavior without additional development effort
-- Options to close the modal for the screen reader user:  An invisible close button announced for the screen reader only, can be in the swipe order after the last menu item.
-Two/three finger swipe.
-A close button.
+- Options to close the modal for the screen reader user:
+    - An invisible close button announced for the screen reader only
+    - Two/three finger swipe (Android only)
+    - A close button or CTA
-- Drawers usually have a handle or button to be focused by the screen reader to expand and collapse them.
-Tapping outside the modal to close can not be the only option for screen reader users
+- Tapping outside the modal to close can not be the only option for screen reader users

 ### Name

-- Title (optional) of alert/modal matches the visible text title in the alert, if any
+- Title (optional) of alert matches the visible text title in the alert, if any

 ### Role

 - "alert" role is optional.
 Haptics are optional.
-- Required: Screen reader user is confined inside a modal, communicating an alert/modal is present
+- Required: Screen reader user is confined inside an alert, communicating an alert is present

 ### Groupings